Polymyalgia Rheumatica (PMR) and Giant Cell Arteritis (GCA)

 Polymyalgia literally means "many muscle pains."
 Rheumatica means "changing" or "in flux."

-Who is affected by PMR and GCA?
+Who is affected by giant cell arteritis (GCA) and polymyalgia rheumatica (PMR) ?

 Polymyalgia rheumatica (PMR) and giant cell arteritis (GCA) frequently affect the same types of people.
 The diseases may occur independently or in the same patient, either together or at different times.